Best 9 Datto RMM Alternatives For MSPs (2026)

 Datto RMM served a specific market: MSPs and IT teams that wanted a mature, feature-rich platform with strong automation and extensive integrations.
 If you’re evaluating alternatives, you might be looking at cost constraints, feature gaps for your workflow, or a desire to consolidate under a different vendor ecosystem.

-We have compared 10 RMM platforms including standalone tools, consolidated RMM/PSA suites, and specialized monitoring platforms.
+We have compared multiple RMM platforms including standalone tools, consolidated RMM/PSA suites, and specialized monitoring platforms.
 We evaluated patching capabilities, automation depth, reporting flexibility, deployment complexity, and how well each integrates with PSA and ticketing systems that MSPs and IT teams already depend on.

 The right fit depends on your team size, client portfolio, and whether integration simplicity or automation depth matters more.